i-am-bee/bee-api/docs/add-native-tools.md

       ...
       // Add the tool in the `switch` statement case SystemTools.RIDDLE_TOOL: {
-        if (!(result instanceof StringToolOutput)) throw new TypeError();
+        // result can be an instance of arbitrary class if (!(result instanceof StringToolOutput)) throw new TypeError();
         toolCall.output = result.result;
         break;